 A Church is Founded

 Universalists from New York joined those in Michigan from Columbia and Liberty townships to form a Universalist Society in 1856.
 Many of our current members are descendents of those charter members.
 The Tuthills, Delameters, Weatherbys, and others gathered where they could, at various schools and homes, and sometimes in a grove of shade tress near Clark Lake on the DeLameter property.
-On special occasions, Father Almond Wood Mason, the “grand old man with the sunny face and the pleasant smile” would come from Manchester to meet with them.
+On special occasions, Father Almond Wood Mason, the “grand old man with the sunny face and the pleasant smile” would come from Manchester to meet

 Early Years of Growth